 The GEC consists of three main requirements:

 2. GEC Breadth Requirement (Academic Divisions and Cultural Diversity)

 3. Senior Studies

 The General Education Curriculum begins with the College’s First-Year Studies Program, which was established to create a special, intellectually engaging atmosphere of close interaction between first-year students and their professors.
 First-Year Studies instructors also serve as the academic advisors for the students in their First-Year Studies (FiYS) course.
-These courses have as their principal aim the development of basic skills in writing, critical reading, analysis, oral communication, and basic mathematics.
+These courses have as their principal aim the development of basic skills in writing, critical reading, analysis, and oral communication.
 The FiYS course is required of all students entering the College with fewer than four credits and does not meet any GEC breadth or cultural diversity requirement.
 Successful completion of writing assignments and sufficient progress as a college writer in FIYS is one way to satisfy the First-Year Writing requirement.
 However, students who are evaluated to need additional instruction and practice in college writing skills will be required to successfully complete College Writing 100 in the Spring of the first year.